BrannonHightower/sublime-snippets/README.md

 1. Type `sublime-snippets` and press Enter

 The package will now be installed.
 You may need to restart Sublime in order for it to pick up the new snippets.

+# Included Snippets

+Below is a list of snippets incluced with the package, and along with their usage and the trigger.

 ## addParam
 * **Usage**: Adds a parameter to a CFScript-based ColdFusion query